Understanding Prenuptial Agreement Australia and Binding Financial Agreements

 - Any other factors that may impact on a party in a financial or other fashion in the future such as the presence of control, coercion or domestic violence during the relationship.

 Binding Financial Agreements Brisbane

-It is then necessary to obtain the details instructions in regard to the wishes of the parties in regard to assets they wish to maintain full and legal control over and those assets which are to be joint assets.
-Instructions are also required in regard to superannuation, estate rights and spousal maintenance should the relationship break down or if there is a death of one of the parties.
+It is then necessary to obtain detailed instructions in regard to the wishes of the parties in regard to assets they wish to maintain full and legal control over and those assets which are to be joint assets.
+Instructions are also required in regard to superannuation, estate rights, and spousal maintenance should the relationship break down or if there is a death of one of the parties.

-It must be remembered that both parties to the agreement need receive these detailed advices from separate solicitors.
+It must be remembered that both parties to the agreement need receive this detailed advice from separate solicitors.

 Once drafted and properly executed one party retains the original agreement and a true copy given to the other party.
 It is also important that the financial agreement documents are stored in a safe place.
 The agreement will not come into effect until a point in time in the future when a separation occurs.
 This may not be for a considerable time, therefore, there is an obligation on the parties to maintain the financial agreement documents until such time it will need to become relied upon.

 Note: It is necessary that the other party obtains advice from a competent family lawyer and receives detailed advice in writing.
 There are many cases where the agreements have been set aside when the partner has not obtained that detailed advice.